raffaelj/Monoplane/README.md

 If you don't like clicking, use the CLI commands.
 Scroll down or [click here](#fast-cli-installation) ;-).

+## Recommended Addons

+Install these addons in `cockpit/addons/`.
+Maybe I'll bundle them all together in MonoplaneGUI in the future.

+* [MonoplaneGUI][14]
+  * coming soon
+* [UniqueSlugs][3]
+  * If links should point to `slug` instead of `_id`
+  * for multilingual slugs in language switch
+* [rljUtils][15]
+  * fixes security issues in Admin UI for multi user setups
+  * big language buttons for multilingual setups
+* [FormValidation][4]
+  * The inbuilt Forms Controller requires field definitions from this addon
+  * The inbuilt views and css files are written to match the field definitions
+* [EditorFormats][5]
+  * if you want to give your users a Wysiwyg field
+* [VideoLinkField][13]
+  * inbuilt `/assets/js/mp.js`, views and css files are designed to load videos privacy friendly with a privacy notice, that pops up only when a user clicks a play button

 ## Settings

 The fastest way to change some defaults, is to add some values to `MP_DOCS_ROOT/cockpit/config/config.yaml`: